pairhoward/PAIRhoward/README.md

-# AI for Health Equity Research Lab website
+# PAIR Lab website template
 ## React + Vite + TailwindCSS

 ## How to edit the website